Orc Eroica: Plot

-A long time ago, on the continent of Vastonia in another world, a devastating millenia-long war was fought between the forces of Humans and Demons.
+A millennia ago, on the continent of Vastonia in another world, a long and devastating war broke out between the forces of Humans and Demons.
 Lord Geddigs, the leader of the Demon forces, gathered monstrous allies to fight by his side, the Coalition of Seven, which included Orcs, Ogres, Fairies, Harpies, Succubi and Lizardmen.
 Against them stood the Alliance of Four Races, which included Humans, Elves, Dwarves, and Beastkin.
 The war was won when Geddigs was killed by a commando team from the Alliance, and the Coalition disbanded and was forced to surrender unconditionally.
 In the aftermath, peace was established between the factions, and the former enemies now co-exist in a delicate but generally peaceful balance.

 With the end of the war three years ago, however, the Orcs are slowly nearing the verge of extinction.
 Since their kind has no females, the Orcs must copulate with women from other races to produce offspring, which they did during the war by raping war prisoners.
 After the war, this practice was forbidden; while it was agreed that female criminals would be sent to the Orcs to compensate, the number of available candidates has been decreasing.
-Moreover, Orcs reaching their 30th year without having lost their virginity turn into Orc Wizards, who are somewhat admired for their magical powers but looked down on by Orc Warriors, who are proud of their fighting skills, strength, and virility.
+Moreover, Orcs reaching their 30th year without having lost their virginity turn into Orc Wizards, who are somewhat valued for their magical powers but looked down on by Orc Warriors, who are proud of their fighting skills, strength, and virility.

-Bash, a famous Orc Hero of the great war and still a virgin, is approaching that critical age.
-Unwilling to spend the rest of his life as a Wizard, and unable to go to the Orc Breeding Grounds lest his people would discover his secret shame, he embarks on a quest to find himself a worthy bride to bear his offspring, with the knowledge and blessing of his king.
-But little does Bash know that a dark force seeks to resurrect the dead Demon Lord and reignite the war for their own sinister purpose.
+Bash, an Orc hero of the war, is a virgin approaching the age of 30.
+To prevent his people from discovering this, he obtains his king's permission to search for a bride.
+Meanwhile, a group seeks to resurrect the Demon Lord and restart the war.